openblockchains/crypto-books/_books/0000/Learn_me_a_Bitcoin.md

 ---
-title: Learn me a Bitcoin
+title: Learn me a Bitcoin - How Does Bitcoin Work?
 authors:
 - Greg Walker
 year: